MWDelaney/swordfight-cli/README.md

 - Version number is incremented and committed
 - Git tag is created and pushed
-- GitHub workflow builds the package
+- GitHub workflow runs comprehensive tests (ESLint + all test suites)
-- Package is published to npm (if version is new)
+- Only if tests pass: Package is built and published to npm
-- GitHub release is created with assets
+- GitHub release is created with built assets

 #### Required Secrets